Harry-Chen/thu-learn-lib/README.md

 ## Compatibility

-The library uses `cross-fetch` and `real-isomorphic-fetch`, which provides cookie and redirection support in both browsers and JS engines (like node).
+The library uses `cross-fetch` and `real-isomorphic-fetch`, which provides cookie and redirection support in both browsers and JS engines (like Node.js).

 I don't like polyfill.
 In case of any syntax problems, just upgrade your browser / Node.